-Mergers
+5 Mergers

-- 54.-(1) Mergers that have resulted, or may be expected to result, in a substantial lessening of competition within any market in Singapore for goods or services are prohibited. - (2) For the purposes of this Part, a merger occurs if - (a) 2 or more undertakings, previously independent of one another, merge; - (b) one or more individuals or other undertakings who or which control one or more undertakings acquire direct or indirect control of the whole or part of one or more other undertakings; or - (c) the result of an acquisition by one undertaking (the first undertaking) of the assets (including goodwill), or a substantial part of the assets, of another undertaking (the second undertaking) is to place the first undertaking in a position to replace or substantially replace the second undertaking in the business or, as appropriate, the part concerned of the business in which that undertaking was engaged immediately before the acquisition. - (3) For the purposes of this Part, control, in relation to an undertaking, shall be regarded as existing if, by reason of securities, contracts or any other means, or any combination of securities, contracts or other means, decisive influence is capable of being exercised with regard to the activities of the undertaking and, in particular, by -
+54.-(1) Mergers that have resulted, or may be expected to result, in a substantial lessening of competition within any market in Singapore for goods or services are prohibited.

+(2) For the purposes of this Part, a merger occurs if -

+- (a) 2 or more undertakings, previously independent of one another, merge; - (b) one or more persons or other undertakings who or which control one or more undertakings acquire direct or indirect control of the whole or part of one or more other undertakings; - 15 (6 - (c) one or more persons or other undertakings acquire direct or indirect control of the whole or part of 2 or more other undertakings; or - (d) the result of an acquisition by one undertaking (the first undertaking) of the assets (including goodwill), or a substantial part of the assets, of another undertaking (the second undertaking) is to place the first undertaking in a position to replace or substantially replace the second undertaking in the business or, as appropriate, the part concerned of the business in which that undertaking was engaged immediately before the acquisition.

+(3) For the purposes of this Part, control, in relation to an undertaking, shall be regarded as existing if, by reason of securities, contracts or any other means, or any combination of securities, contracts or other means, decisive influence is capable of being exercised with regard to the activities of the undertaking and, in particular, by -

-- (a) ownership of, or the right to use all or part of, the assets of an undertaking; or - (b) rights or contracts which enable decisive influence to be exercised with regard to the composition, voting or decisions of the organs of an undertaking. - (4) For the purposes of this Part, control is acquired by an individual or other undertaking if he or it -
+(a) ownership of, or the right to use all or part of, the assets of an undertaking; or

+(b) rights or contracts which enable decisive influence to be exercised with regard to the composition, voting or decisions of the organs of an undertaking.

+(4) For the purposes of this Part, control is acquired by any person or other undertaking if he or it -

-- (a) becomes holder of the rights or contracts, or entitled to use the other means, referred to in subsection (3); or - (b) although not becoming such a holder or entitled to use those other means, acquires the power to exercise the rights derived therefrom. - (5) The creation of a joint venture to perform, on an indefinite basis, all the functions of an autonomous economic entity shall constitute a merger falling within subsection (2)(b). - (6) In determining whether influence of the kind referred to in subsection (3) is capable of being exercised, regard shall be had to all the circumstances of the matter and not solely to the legal effect of any instrument, deed, transfer, assignment or other act done or made. - (7) For the purposes of this Part, a merger shall not be deemed to occur if- - (a) the person acquiring control is a receiver or liquidator acting as such or is an underwriter acting as such; - (b) all of the undertakings involved in the merger or acquisition are, directly or indirectly, under the control of the same undertaking; - (c) control is acquired solely as a result of a testamentary disposition, intestacy or the right of survivorship under a joint tenancy; or - (d) control is acquired by an undertaking referred to in subsection (8) in the circumstances specified in subsection (9). - (8) The undertaking referred to in subsection (7)(d) is an undertaking the normal activities of which include the carrying out of transactions and dealings in securities for its own account or for the account of others. - (9) The circumstances referred to in subsection (7)(d) are that -
+- (a) becomes holder of the rights or contracts, or entitled to use the other means, referred to in subsection (3); or - (b) although not becoming such a holder or entitled to use those other means, acquires the power to exercise the rights derived therefrom.

+(5) The creation of a joint venture to perform, on an indefinite basis, all the functions of an autonomous economic entity shall constitute a merger falling within subsection (2)(b).

+(6) In determining whether influence of the kind referred to in subsection (3) is capable of being exercised, regard shall be had to all the circumstances of the matter and not solely to the legal effect of any instrument, deed, transfer, assignment or other act done or made.

+(7) For the purposes of this Part, a merger shall not be deemed to occur if -

+- (a) the person acquiring control is a receiver or liquidator acting as such or is an underwriter acting as such; - (b) all of the undertakings involved in the merger are, directly or indirectly, under the control of the same undertaking; - (c) control is acquired solely as a result of a testamentary disposition, intestacy or the right of survivorship under a joint tenancy; or - (d) control is acquired by an undertaking referred to in subsection(8) in the circumstances specified in subsection (9).

+(8) The undertaking referred to in subsection (7)(d) is an undertaking the normal activities of which include the carrying out of transactions and dealings in securities for its own account or for the account of others.

+(9) The circumstances referred to in subsection (7)(d) are that -